lkhq/debspawn/README.md

 #### Is the build environment the same as sbuild?

 No, unfortunately.
 Due to the different technology used, there are subtle differences between sbuild chroots and `debspawn` containers.
-The differences should not have any impact on package builds, and any such occurence is highly likely a bug in the package's build process.
+The differences should not have any impact on package builds, and any such occurrence is highly likely a bug in the package's build process.
 If you think it is not, please file a bug against Debspawn.
 We try to be as close to sbuild's default environment as possible.